MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 This tutorial requires the Microsoft.Quantum.Numerics library.
 For more information, follow the steps to [install additional quantum libraries](xref:microsoft.quantum.libraries.overview#installation) to your project.

 In general, running a Q# program in Visual Studio is as simple as pressing `Ctrl + F5`.
-But first, you need to provide the right command-line arguments to our program.
+But first, you need to provide the right command-line arguments to your program.

 Command-line arguments can be configured via the debug page of your project properties.
 You can visit the [Visual Studio reference guide](/visualstudio/ide/reference/debug-page-project-designer) for more information about this, or follow the steps below: